 However, do take note to read reviews and sign up for the right guides as some are really just there to profit.
 I signed up for a private tour package with one of the local tour groups in Surabaya.
 It was recommended by one of my friends and we ended up being really great friends even after the trip ended years ago!

-8 Things to pack for Surabaya, East Java
+8 Things to Pack for Surabaya, East Java

-An important element of Surabaya travel guide is the information regarding what to pack.
+An important element of the Surabaya travel guide is the information regarding what to pack.
 I would advise you to carry along the 8 things mentioned below.